 Two Historic Districts, One Composition

-The property sits within both the Chestnut Hill North Local Historic District, established in 2005, and the Chestnut Hill National Register Historic District, listed in 1985.
-The Brookline Preservation Commission‘s 2005 Study Report singled out 142 Crafts Road as one of just 17 notable residences among the 101 properties in the local district.
+The property sits within two overlapping districts.
+It falls inside the Chestnut Hill North Local Historic District, established in 2005, and the Chestnut Hill National Register Historic District, listed in 1985.
+The Brookline Preservation Commission‘s 2005 Study Report singled out 142 Crafts Road as notable.
+In particular, it named the estate one of just 17 such residences among the 101 properties in the local district.

 What the Commission specifically called out is the way the house and grounds work as a single composition.
-Courtyards, stone terraces, perennial beds, and defined garden rooms across 1.33 acres reflect the Arts and Crafts tradition of integrating architecture and landscape.
-That kind of recognition is uncommon.
+Courtyards, stone terraces, perennial beds, and defined garden rooms stretch across 1.33 acres.
+Together they reflect the Arts and Crafts tradition of integrating architecture and landscape.
+In short, that kind of recognition is uncommon.
 Most preservation designations focus on the structure.
-This one named the whole property.
+Instead, this one named the whole property.

 The 1906 Auto House

-One of the details Mansion Global led with, and one that often surprises first-time visitors, is the original 1906 auto house.
-It sits on the grounds as a separate Chapman & Frazer structure, documented by the Brookline Preservation Commission as the earliest known auto house designed by the firm in Brookline.
-In 1906, the automobile was new enough that purpose-built garages were architectural rarities.
-A Chapman & Frazer auto house from that exact moment, designed by the same hand as the main residence, is a fingerprint of the original owners’ forward-looking sensibility and a piece of early automotive history hiding in plain sight.
+Mansion Global led with one detail that often surprises first-time visitors: the original 1906 auto house.
+It also sits on the grounds as a separate Chapman & Frazer structure.
+The Brookline Preservation Commission documents it as the earliest known auto house the firm designed in Brookline.
+In 1906, the automobile was still new enough that purpose-built garages were architectural rarities.
+So a Chapman & Frazer auto house from that exact moment, designed by the same hand as the main residence, carries real weight.
+It is a fingerprint of the original owners’ forward-looking sensibility, and a piece of early automotive history hiding in plain sight.

 What’s Been Preserved, and What’s Been Updated

-A common misconception about historic homes of this era is that buyers have to choose between original character and modern function.
-142 Crafts Road is the counterexample.
+A common misconception about historic homes of this era: buyers have to choose between original character and modern function.
+But 142 Crafts Road is the counterexample.

 The bones are intact.
-Seven fireplaces.
-Four finished levels.
-The Chapman & Frazer floor plan.
-The architectural language inside and out.
+Seven fireplaces, four finished levels, the Chapman & Frazer floor plan, and the architectural language inside and out.

 Full photography of the renovation and the original Chapman & Frazer details is available at 142craftsroad.com.